undergroundwires/privacy.sexy/README.md

-# privacy.sexy — Now you have the choice
+# privacy.sexy — Privacy is sexy

 > Enforce privacy & security best-practices on Windows, macOS and Linux, because privacy is sexy.